INSURING YOUR CAR

 It’s important to list the people who use your car regularly, so you can ensure that your policy covers them in the event of an accident.

 Listing an additional driver may contribute to a higher premium, but doing so will reduce your risk of extra out-of-pocket expenses should you ever make a claim involving an unlisted driver.
-Claims like these can incur additional excess payments, or lead to your claim amount being reduced or refused entirely.
+Claims like this can incur higher additional excess payments or lead to your claim being reduced or refused entirely.

-If the driver of your vehicle is under 25 years of age, or over the age of 25 but has less than 2 years’ experience driving after getting their provisional or probationary licence, adding them to your policy can save you the headache of an expensive insurance claim.
-An age excess usually applies when you list a young driver, and an inexperienced driver excess applies to someone with less than 2 years of driving experience.
+If the driver of your vehicle is under 25 years of age, or 25 years or over but has less than 2 years’ experience driving after getting their provisional or probationary licence, adding them to your policy can save you the headache of an expensive insurance claim.
+An age excess applies to a driver (under 25 years of age) who was using or in charge of your vehicle (and at-fault), and an inexperienced driver excess applies to someone with less than 2 years of driving experience who is 25 years or older.
+Learner drivers do not need to be listed, but in the event they are driving, using or in charge of your vehicle at the time of incident (and at-fault), the relevant age or inexperienced driver excess will apply.

 Of course, while it’s important to add drivers as necessary, it can also pay to remove drivers who don’t use your car regularly.
 For example, if you added your child as a listed driver on your policy, you should remember to remove them once they get their own car and stop driving yours, so they’re not needlessly affecting your premium.